Probate Services

 Losing a loved one is never easy, and dealing with their estate can feel overwhelming during such a difficult time.
 Probate is the legal process of managing someone’s affairs after they’ve passed away.
 If the person left a Will, the Executors named in it will need to apply for a Grant of Probate.
 If there is no Will, the responsibility falls to the closest next of kin, who must apply for Letters of Administration.

-We understand that this process can be confusing and emotionally challenging, which is why we’re here to help.
+At Maple Wills we understand that this process can be confusing and emotionally challenging, which is why we’re here to help.
 If you’re unsure who the next of kin is, we can assist by building a family tree to identify the right person.
 Our caring and experienced team is here to guide you every step of the way, offering support with sensitivity and professionalism.

 Why it’s important